top banner

 Financial Literacy Month – Resources for Life

-The Connection Between Financial Literacy and Numeracy
+The Link Between Financial Literacy and Numeracy

 For example, here is the website of the Ministry of Education of Ontario.
 From the homepage, navigate to the menu and select Education and Training.
 There, you'll find a wealth of information related to elementary and secondary schools, skills training, financial aid, and a host of other valuable resources.